vojtapolasek/vojtux/Readme.md

 ## What is actually done?

 The result will be stored in the tmp directory in a folder with randomly generated name.
 In this folder there will be a file called according to the --iso-name parameter.
-The live image is based on Fedora 38 Mate spin.

 Following additional changes are applied: